dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 This is covered by the epic [jira ticket](https://jira.i-env.net/browse/OPSTEAM-882)

 The pipeline should also be adjusted at this point, to automatically promote from the Int environment through to the Live/Prd environment too.
-More detailed information about the promotion process can be found [here] (pipeline#promotion-process)
+More detailed information about the promotion process can be found [here] (#promotion-process)

 Once we have the forked pipeline, the focus will then need to be on enhancing the pipeline to incorporate as many automated steps as per the target pipeline.
 Each automated step, removes any manual steps and moves towards a genuine continuous delivery pipeline.